This may be the happiest season of the year, but for many managers and employees, things aren’t all that merry and bright.

 This new wave of workers craves employer-employee relationships based on growth, not rewards.

-Throw remote workers into the mix, and you can really measure your team members’ productivity only by the quality of their output, not how many hours John put in or how long Jill came into the office for.
+Throw remote workers into the mix, and you can really measure your team members’ productivity only by the quality of their output, not how many hours John put in or how long Jill came into the office.
 As salespeople have long known, results are what truly matter.

 Instead, focus on outcomes to evaluate productivity and determine opportunities for future improvements.
 The worst performance-management decision you can make is to reward employees who try but consistently fail to reach needed outcomes by working hard, not smart.